uthcode/learntosolveit/pycon2010/common.rst

 Generators are a special class of functions that simplify the task of writing iterators.
 Regular functions compute a value and return it, but generators return an iterator that returns a stream of values.
-Generators can they can be thought of as resumable functions.
+Generators can then can be thought of as resumable functions.

 Here's the simplest example of a generator function::